 - conduct undercover buying and selling to insure that the entire transaction is conducted in an honest manner; and,

 - investigate consumer complaints.

-In Fiscal Year 2013, the field staff conducted approximately 38,800 inspections of commercial weighing and measuring devices and inspected and tested more than 8,700 individual lots of prepackaged commodities offered for sale.
+Typically each year field staff conduct 35,000 to 45,000 inspections of commercial weighing and measuring devices and test about 4,000 individual lots of prepackaged commodities offered for sale.